 “Quality, safety, and service are all so interrelated that you can’t separate them,” Dr. Prosser said.
 “Patients not getting quality care are not going to be safe.”

-After years of clinical, administrative, and consulting experience, Dr. Prosser has become an expert on all things patient safety — and she and PSMF are on a mission to spread this knowledge across the world, with a goal of eliminating all death and harm from preventable medical error by 2030.
+After years of clinical, administrative, and consulting experience, Dr. Prosser has become an expert on all things patient safety and quality of care — and she and PSMF are on a mission to spread this knowledge across the world, with a goal of eliminating all death and harm from preventable medical error by 2030.
 While Dr. Prosser acknowledges this is ambitious, she also believes it is possible.

 Quality Reviews® CEO, Edward Shin, MD sat down with Dr. Prosser in a recent webinar to discuss how providers can improve patient safety, the most common safety issues facing health organizations today, and why the time to commit to safety initiatives is now.
 Below are a few highlights from their conversation — watch the full webinar to see it in its entirety.